fission/fission.io/content/en/blog/serverless-twitter-bot-fission/index.md

 There are a couple things that need to be done before we start writing the code.
 We need to create a Twitter App, and a Slack App so that we can achieve what we want.
 Both the applications are free to create and you just need an account.

+### Fission

+Before you start working on this demo, you need to ensure that you have Fission installed and running on your system.
+You can refer to our [Fission Installation](/docs/installation) guide for more.

 ### Creating a Twitter App

 1. Head to [Twitter Developer portal](https://developer.twitter.com/), if you don't have an account create one. (_note that this will be the account on which our bot will run_)